 First off, Is Highschool of the Dead Good?

 Yes and here’s why.
-Highschool of the Dead is one of my favorite zombie manga stories.
+Highschool of the Dead is one of the best ecchi and zombie survival manga you can read.
 It’s as gloriously fun and action-packed as some of my favorite b-horror zombie movies and the art and story are fun to experience.

 If you are new to Highschool of the Dead, the story essentially is about a group of high schoolers working together to survive the zombie apocalypse and all of the obstacles they have to overcome in their new and scary reality.
 It really takes a good look at how these teenagers quickly adapt to the circumstances and how this new world shapes them.